Ruby character: Unicode

 Few applications implement these characters.
-Unicode Technical Report #20 clarifies that these characters are not intended to be exposed to users of markup languages and software applications.
+Unicode Technical Report #20 clarifies that these characters are not intended to be exposed to users of markup languages and software applications, and are instead for internal use either in systems or the applications themselves.
 It suggests that ruby markup be used instead, where appropriate.

+The interlinear annotation characters are part of the "Specials" Unicode block:

 ANSI

 ISO/IEC 6429 (also known as ECMA-48) which defines the ANSI escape codes also provided a mechanism for ruby text for use by text terminals, although few terminals and terminal emulators implement it.
 The PARALLEL TEXTS (PTX) escape code accepted six parameter values giving the following escape sequences for marking ruby text: